-Most experts maintain that the broadest difference between rap and hip hop concerns scale.
-Rap represents a rhythmic style of vocal recitation that’s popular in some of hip hop’s top songs.
-But it’s just one component of the broader hip hop movement.
+Most experts maintain that the real difference between rap and hip hop is that one is a subset of the other.
+Rap represents a rhythmic style of vocal recitation that’s popular in most of hip hop’s top songs.
+But it’s just one component of the broader hip hop cultural movement.

 The hip hop movement, for its part, consists of rap and several cultural elements, including one’s lifestyle and experiences.
 Rapping is a specific vocal delivery, while hip hop can include fashion, deejaying, dance (hip hop dance and breakdancing), art (especially graffiti culture), and a general lifestyle and attitude.

 Old school rap icon KRS-One put it this way: “Rap is something you do, hip hop is something you live.”